-Hannah Mountain Trail is a 18.7 mile lightly trafficked out and back trail located near Tallassee, TN that features beautiful wild flowers and is rated as moderate.
+Hannah Mountain Trail is a 18.7 mile lightly trafficked out and back trail located near Tallassee, Tennessee that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 Nothing to really see.
 The trail was somewhat overgrown.
 It was for me just a connector to another trail on my route.